This article is going to focus on the issue where your folders have the generic name “Recovered Folder” after rebuilding.

 It’s recommended that you have a backup of your drive before proceeding.
 There is always a chance you will make a mistake that would damage or delete your data.

-1) Delete Microsoft Office 2011 in Applications.
-(I suggest you compress (zip) so you can revert at the end of this process.
+1) Rename or compress Microsoft Office 2011 in Applications.
 After compressing, drag the Microsoft Office 2011 folder to the trash.

 2) Install Office 2011 using a v14.0.0 or 14.1.0 installer.
 STOP at v14.1.0!
 Do NOT update further.
 Manually turn off “Check for updates” during this process.

 3) Rename your “Microsoft User Data” folder to “Microsoft User Data OLD”.
 Open Outlook and it will create a new 14.1 Identity.
 Rename “Identity 1″.

 4) Drag your corrupt Identity from “Microsoft User Data OLD” folder to the new Microsoft User Data folder > Office 2011 Identities folder.